MrQR-me/docs/Form_Submitting.md

 {: .text-purple-000 }

 Items can be accessed in many ways:
-* Scanning the MrQR code
+* Scanning the MrQR Code
-* Clicking on the MrQR code link sent in an email
+* Clicking on the MrQR Code link sent in an email
-* Clicking on an embedded MrQR code link on a web page
+* Clicking on an embedded MrQR Code link on a web page
-* Tapping an NFC tag programmed with the MrQR code link
+* Tapping an NFC tag programmed with the MrQR Code link

 All of these methods will direct your web browser to the Item's landing page.

-All MrQR Items are protected and access to the information and Forms can only be gained once a user has accepted an invitation to a Site or has an access request approved.
+All MrQR Items are protected and access to the information and Forms can only be gained once a User has accepted an invitation to a Site or has an access request approved.

 ## MrQR Code
 {: .text-purple-000 }